 - Click here to see other articles in this series

-IntroductionUrinary catheterization is associated with a number of complications including catheter-associated urinary tract infection (CAUTI), tissue damage, bypassing, and blockage.
+IntroductionUrinary bag with valve is associated with a number of complications including catheter-associated urinary tract infection (CAUTI), tissue damage, bypassing, and blockage.
 The risk of complications means catheters should only be used after considering other continence management options and should be removed as soon as clinically appropriate (Loveday et al, 2014).
 During the insertion procedure tissue trauma and poor aseptic technique can lead to CAUTI; this risk continues for as long as the catheter is in place.
 Risk factors for CAUTI are outlined in Box 1.
 Appropriate catheter drainage and support devices, as well as hand hygiene and associated infection prevention strategies, can reduce the risk of CAUTI.

 Box 1.
 CAUTI risk factorsThe risk of catheter-associated urinary tract infection (CAUTI) is increased when: